AlanDavd/AlanDavd/README.md

 ### Hi there 👋

+Computer systems engineering student with current focus on backend and web frontend development.
+I have experience in frontend with technologies such as React, Vue, and NodeJs, Django in backend development but willing to learn something new.
+I’m bad at UI and UX design, btw.

+#### 📫 How to reach me:
+- email: alandavidrl11@gmail.com

 <!--
 **AlanDavd/AlanDavd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.